microsoft/HighSecurityAPIM/README.md

 # Overview

 Azure API Management (APIM) is a Cloud-based PaaS service that helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
 It includes a built-in gateway service that brokers network API calls to your backend so that you may enforce user-based access, take advantage of quotas and rate limiting, cache responses, and more.
-A great overview of APIM on azure.com is here.
+A great overview of APIM on azure.com is here (https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts).

 If you are reading this whitepaper, it is probably because you are an IT Pro in need of guidance on how to deploy APIM in Azure to meet your high security data requirements.
 Else you are just interested in what is possible with APIM and want to know more.
 Either way, this white paper is for you.
 Here, we will discuss exactly what happens when you deploy APIM inside an Azure VNet, and how to take your security footprint to the next level by using firewalls, Network Security Groups (NSGs), User Defined Routes (UDRs), and more.

 # APIM and VNet Injection

 For Enterprise, high security is a must for any application foot print that contains sensitive data.
 From the networking prospective, a common method to help protect this data is by blocking public Internet access to it, and only allowing access to it over the company’s private, internal network.
 This can also carry benefits to uptime and availability as well.
 Azure enables this functionality for many PaaS platforms by means of a technique called VNet Injection.

 VNet Injection uses Azure’s automation and SDN capabilities to deploy a given PaaS service directly into a specific customer VNet that has been configured with a special, delegated subnet for this purpose.
 This VNet is typically an extension of the customer’s on-premises private network by way of VPN, ExpressRoute, or both.
 The target VNet can be established and does not have to be created at the time of deployment.
 The delegated subnet, however, will need to be empty and designated exclusively for the PaaS service prior to deployment.

 It’s good idea to make sure your subnet mask is no bigger than a /27 (e.g. /28 etc.) due to scale requirements in the future.
 Also, because a VNet is a flat layer 3 switch, you can always add a new network range to the VNet for this subnet, if need be.
 Remember, by default, any subnet in a VNet can talk to any other subnet in the same VNet.
 NSGs and firewalls are used to curtail this.

 VNet injection carries some key benefits that Enterprise requires for high-security APIM deployments:

 •	It allows for the creation of an APIM Gateway that listens on a private IP within the VNet.